Steve Menary: Nations League Offers New Hope To Cayman Islands

 “It changed to one league two seasons ago,” says Martin Cooke, director at Academy Sports Club, which was founded in 1995.
 “This season, the format is a little different whereby clubs play one round of matches, then the league gets split into two, with standings going on to determine who plays in what league next season.”

 The current format will change again next season with a return to two leagues and potentially the inclusion of the national U20 and U17 teams in the first and second tiers respectively.

 Until two years ago, the league did feature a side from Cayman Brac, one of the other two islands in the chain.
 Michael Martin, who scored the opener in the win over Barbados and spent 2016/17 at Jamaican club Harbour View, used to play for Cayman Brac but the side withdrew due to the cost of travel.

 Buoyed by their recent success, the Cayman Islands Football Association plan to develop their Centre for Excellence to include a dormitory to help reduce costs for clubs from outer islands and from overseas.

 In the past, football on the Caymans has often been often a laughing stock.
-IN 2000, British agent Barry McIntosh recruiting a side of English football league mercenaries to play international football for a place they had never heard of.
+In 2000, British agent Barry McIntosh recruited a side of English football league mercenaries to play international football for a place they had never heard of.
 Then there was the hubristic fall of CIFA president Jeffrey Webb, who went on to become a FIFA vice president but was arrested for racketeering by the FBI in 2015.